-Tracey L. McVicar (Chair)
+Tracey L. McVicar

 Ms. McVicar is a graduate of the Sauder School of Business (B.Comm, Finance).
 She has over 20 years of experience in finance and investment banking.
 She is a Chartered Financial Analyst (CFA Institute) and Institute Certified Director (Institute of Corporate Directors).
-She served as the audit committee chair of BC Hydro Corporation from 2009 to 2014.
+She served as the audit committee chair of BC Hydro Corporation from 2009 to 2014, and served as Teck's audit committee chair from 2015 to 2020.